 Environment Type Kerberos Delegation Token Setting SOURCE trusts DESTINATION Distcp job runs on the DESTINATION cluster You do not need to set the mapreduce.job.hdfs-servers.t oken-renewal.exclude property.
 Distcp job runs on the SOURCE cluster Set the mapreduce.job.hdfs-servers.token-renewal .exclude property to a comma-separated list of the hostnames of the NameNodes of the DESTINATION cluster.
 DESTINATION trusts SOURCE Distcp job runs on the DESTINATION cluster Set the mapreduce.job.hdfs-servers.token-renewal .exclude property to a comma-separated list of the hostnames of the NameNodes of the SOURCE cluster.
 Distcp job runs on the SOURCE cluster You do not need to set the mapreduce.job.hdfs-servers.t oken-renewal.exclude property.
-Both SOURCE and DESTINATION trust each other You do not need to set the mapreduce.job.h dfs-servers.token-renewal.exclude property.
+Both SOURCE and DESTINATION trust each other Set the mapreduce.job.hdfs-servers.token-renewal.exclude property to a comma-separated list of the hostnames of the NameNodes of the DESTINATION cluster.

-Environment Type Kerberos Delegation Token Setting trusts the other If a common realm is usable (such as Active Directory), set the mapreduce.job.hdfs-servers.token-renewal.exclude property to a comma-separated list of hostnames of the NameNodes of the cluster that is not running the dist \$ hadoop distcp -Ddfs.namenode.kerberos.principa l.pattern= \ -Dmapreduce.job.hdfs-servers.token-renewal.exclud e=SOURCE-nn-host1,SOURCE-nn-host2 \ hdfs://source-nn-nameservice/source/path \ /destination/path
+Environment Type Kerberos Delegation Token Setting Neither SOURCE nor DESTINATION trusts the other If a common realm is usable (such as Active Directory), set the mapreduce.job.hdfs-servers.token-renewal.exclude property to a comma-separated list of hostnames of the NameNodes of the cluster that is not running the distcp job.
+For example, if you are running the job on the DESTINATION cluster: 1. kinit on any DESTINATION YARN Gateway host using an AD account that can be used on both SOURCE and DESTINATION.
+2. Run the distcp job as the hadoop user: \$ hadoop distcp -Ddfs.namenode.kerberos.principa l.pattern= \ -Dmapreduce.job.hdfs-servers.token-renewal.exclud e=SOURCE-nn-host1,SOURCE-nn-host2 \ hdfs://source-nn-nameservice/source/path \ /destination/path By default, the YARN ResourceManager renews tokens for applications.
+The mapreduce.job.hd fs-servers.token-renewal.exclude property instructs ResourceManagers on either cluster to skip delegation token renewal for NameNode hosts.